 A small stomach pouch is created using a surgical stapler.
 The remainder of the stomach is not removed, but is stapled shut.
 The pouch restricts food intake so you're only able to eat small amounts of food at one time.
 The small intestine is divided and one end is raised and attached to the stomach pouch in a procedure called a gastrojejunostomy.
 The other end of the small intestine, still connected to the stomach remnant, is reconnected to another portion of the intestinal tract in a procedure called a jejunojejunostomy.

 - Average weight loss is 70 to 80 percent of your excess body weight.

-- Average weight loss is greater than the average achieved by sleeve gastrectomy and gastric band surgery.
+- Average weight loss is greater than the average achieved by two other weight-loss procedures, sleeve gastrectomy and gastric band surgery.